 Prior to July 1, 1998, the Authority had an agreement with the City of Norfolk, Virginia (the "City") whereby the Authority had use of the Airport property free of charge.
 As of July 1, 1998, the City reacquired title to all property.
 On January 18, 2000, the City executed a deed conveying title to the Authority, reserving a right of reversion if the Airport property is no longer used as an airport.
 In consideration of the conveyance of the property, the Authority agreed to compensate the City for the loss of tax revenue on the Airport property.
 Beginning in fiscal year 2016, the adjusted annual payment was set by the City's tax assessor; in no event shall the payment exceed stated tax rates on the fair value of the Airport property.
 Advance payments are due annually on July 1.
-Payment in the amount of \$2,500,000 was required for both fiscal years 2020 and 2019.
-Beginning with the July 1, 2020 payment, the amount will increase to \$2,650,000 per year.
-This amount will be due each year thereafter through the July 1, 2024 payment.
+Payment in the amount of \$2,500,000 was required for fiscal year 2020.
+Beginning with the July 1, 2020 payment, the amount increased to \$2,650,000 per year.
+This amount is due each year through the July 1, 2024 payment.

-As of June 30, 2020, the Authority had entered into contracts totaling \$122.0 million, of which \$64.0 million was outstanding.
+As of June 30, 2021, the Authority had entered into contracts totaling \$119.8 million, of which \$26.5 million was outstanding.

 From time to time, the Authority is a defendant in certain lawsuits which are incidental to its operations.
-Management is of the opinion that the accompanying financial statements will not be materially affected by the ultimate resolution of litigation pending or threatened as of June 30, 2020 or June 30, 2019.
+Management is of the opinion that the accompanying financial statements will not be materially affected by the ultimate resolution of litigation pending or threatened as of June 30, 2021 or June 30, 2020.